zetafe1/spooner_plants/README.md

 - Only compatible with entity type fragment.yft
 - Entity type Drawable.ydr spawn with no collision(tree, rock)
 - There are some small trees in fragment.yft
+- List of compatible entities coming soon
+- This is a WIP version, there may be crashes or glitches
+- If you want to share your tests(https://discord.gg/2jBHRDavjB)

 # Requirements
 - [uiprompt](https://github.com/kibook/redm-uiprompt) (only required when using spooner on RedM)